-PennDOT maintains nearly 40,000 miles of roads and 25,000 bridges statewide, which translates into nearly 96,000 snow-lane miles — enough to circle the globe nearly four times!
-To tackle this task, PennDOT uses 2,200 trucks, plows and salt spreaders, operated by 4,800 licensed department operators.
-The department also rents about 270 trucks and hires temporary operators to assist with snow removal operations.
-During the 2015-16 winter season, PennDOT used 858,000 tons of anti-skid and 1.1 million tons of salt to keep Pennsylvania drivers moving.
+PennDOT maintains nearly 40,000 miles of roads and 25,000 bridges statewide, which translates into nearly 95,600 snow-lane miles — enough to circle the globe nearly four times!
+To tackle this task, PennDOT uses 2,350 trucks, plows, and salt spreaders, operated by about 4,700 on-the-road workers.
+The department also rents about 380 trucks and hires temporary operators to assist with snow removal operations.
+Over the last five winters, PennDOT used an average of 844,000 tons of salt to keep Pennsylvania drivers moving.

 To prevent ice from building up on the road surface, PennDOT trucks spread a mixture of salt to melt the ice and small stones called anti-skid to provide traction.
 In some rural areas, PennDOT will limit salt and increase the amount of anti-skid spread over the road surface because salt depends on a certain amount of traffic to be fully effective.